-Sharing information is really important for businesses today.
+Sharing information is important for businesses today.
 They need to share stuff with partners to work together on projects.
 They need to share data with regulators to show they’re following the rules.
 And they have to share info with the public to show people can trust them.

 However, sharing data comes with risks.
-Data breaches can really hurt a company if private information gets out.
+Data breaches can hurt a company if private information gets out.
 So companies need ways to share data safely.
 That’s where blockchain tech comes in.

 Let’s look at how it works and how Blockchain Technology helps organizations when Sharing Data.